nghyane/Private-IPFS-Cluster-Data-Replication/README.md

 4.  **Testing**:

-    You can test the IPFS cluster with the following commands:
+    You can test the IPFS with the following commands:

     ```bash
     ipfs add -r /vol/swarm